Forest Management

 FOREST FIRES: Behavior and Ecological Effects

 Edward Johnson, Kiyoko Miyanishi.
 Examines the crucial ecological role of fire for numerous plant communities.
-Will be the first to focus on the chemistry and physics of fire as it relates to the ways in which fire behaves and its impacts on ecosystem function.
-Leading international experts contribute to a didactic reference appealing to students, foresters, ecologists, land managers, geographers, and environmental scientists.
+This book will be the first to focus on the chemistry and physics of fire as it relates to the ways in which fire behaves and its impacts on ecosystem function.
+Leading international experts contribute to a didactic text/reference appealing to students, foresters, ecologists, land managers, geographers, and environmental scientists. "...This book is authoritative, well written and abundantly referenced. ...A valuable resource on all the topics covered and is likely to remain so for many years. ...It is a book that researchers in fire ecology should be aware of and have access to" - John Ogden (Annals of Botany, 2001).
 6-1/2 x 9-1/4, 594p, tables, figures, maps, 2001.

 AMERICA’S FIRES: Management on Wildlands and Forests